galenholt/hydrogauge/tests/testthat/_snaps/get_groups.md

        5 All sites in archive         ALLA  FLOWA   All sites with flow (Vir~ 233217
        6 All sites in archive         ALLA  LEVEL   All sites with level (10~ 233217
        7 All sites in archive         ALLA  VFLOW   Virtual sites with flow   233217
-       8 Goups for the CMA areas      CMA   CCMA    <NA>                      233217
+       8 Groups for the CMA areas     CMA   CCMA    <NA>                      233217
        9 Proposed WMIS 2 Groups by me PROP  SW      <NA>                      233217
       10 Proposed WMIS 2 Groups by me PROP  WQ      <NA>                      233217
-      # i 12 more rows
+      # i 16 more rows

 ---